rcya1/latex-matrix-generator/README.md

-# latex-matrix-generator
+# LaTeX Matrix Generator

-App to help generate matrices in LaTeX.
+Web app build with React.js to help generate matrices in LaTeX.
+The LaTeX packages `amsmath` and `mathtools` are required to make the generated code work in your LaTeX project.

-TODO: Test on other screen sizes (Made for a 3840x2160 display)
 TODO: Arrow keys to move between adjacent cells
+TODO: Transpose button